mert-othaw/mert-othaw/DT_EN_Introduction_Students.md

 Visit the homepage of MURAL (https://www.mural.co/) and create a free account per team (group of 2) and confirm your account with the sent email in your email inbox.

 ### Step 4
-Download Marvel's POP App (Prototyping on Paper App) to your mobile device using the provided QR code of the instructor or the following link (https://marvelapp.com/pop).
+Download Marvel's POP App (Prototyping on Paper App) to your mobile device using the provided QR code of the instructor or the following link (https://marvelapp.com/pop) and create an account.
 Depending on your operating system, select Android (Get it on Google Play) or Apple (Download on the App Store).
 You will need this app to design your prototype in Phase 5 - Prototype.

 ### Step 5
-After you are fully equipped with the software you will need, begin to learn the theory of each phase of Design Thinking with the materials provided (**Überblick_Design_Thinking.PDF**).
+After you are fully equipped with the aquired softwares, begin to learn the theory of each phase of Design Thinking with the materials provided (**Überblick_Design_Thinking.PDF**).
-**Pay attention to the scheduled times of the given timetable (see "timetable.md") as well as the time duration displayed on the classroom screen by the instructor!**
+**Pay attention to the time box displayed on the classroom screen by the instructor!**

 **Structure of the Learning Lab**

 Design Thinking is a systematic, human-centered approach to **solving complex problems** within all aspects of life.
 The approach goes far beyond traditional concerns such as shape and layout.
 Design Thinkers step into the shoes of the end-user to create solutions and ideas in form of prototypes as early as possible.
 So potential users can test the solutions in form of prototypes and give early feedbacks before any launch or completion.
 Also, Design Thinking creates practicle solutions.
 A Design Thinking Team consists of multidisciplinary team members.
 In this case the Design Thinking team consists of 2 team members (students) to design a favorite app for students.
-In some process steps **one of both team members have to step into the shoes of the end-user**, and the **second team member still has the role of the developer** - and than switch their roles.
+In some process steps **one of both team members has to step into the shoes of the end-user**, and the **second team member still stays in the role of the developer** - and than they switch roles.
-Design Thinking based on agile working, so you have time steps for every phase of the design thinking process.
+Design Thinking is based on agile working, therefore you have time steps for every phase of the design thinking process.